khulnasoft/tracker/docs/docs/policies/usage/kubernetes.md

 ## Custom Resource Definition

-Tracee policies can be seamlessly integrated into Kubernetes using Custom Resource Definitions (CRDs).
-When Tracee is installed, the CRD is automatically applied, including a default policy.
-One can interact with Tracee policies as follows:
+Tracker policies can be seamlessly integrated into Kubernetes using Custom Resource Definitions (CRDs).
+When Tracker is installed, the CRD is automatically applied, including a default policy.
+One can interact with Tracker policies as follows:

-To view existing Tracee policies, use the following command:
+To view existing Tracker policies, use the following command:

 ```shell
 kubectl get policies.tracee.khulnasoft.com